prandell/Inhalert/README.md

 dont think will work first)
 * Register properly
 * Now log in (first with wrong stuff, then correctly)
+* You can delete records from the database on MongoDB Atlas, by going to collections
 #What its using
 * The `.env` file in the repo is generally added to the `.gitignore` file.
 It contains environment variables that are generally sensitive and carry info that is specific to the developers use of the app.
 Eg, my Database connect link (containing my password).